 In the Museum Quarter, you are spoilt for choice for culture, bars, cafes and restaurants

-Where to hear
+Plenty to hear

-Vienna has a stronger claim to be the city of music.
+Vienna has a strong claim to be the city of music.
 Mozart, Strauss and Schubert are just some composers that have lived there.
 Throughout the city these and many other composers works are regularly performed.
 The Vienna State Opera is worth a visit for the architecture alone, better still with music.
 There are many theatres around the city including the English, where as the name suggests performances are in English!
 The National Theatre is a beautiful building dating back to the Hapsburg empire, performances are in German, but tours are offered in English.

 Eating and Sleeping